eflanili7881/AdobeRepackerAndInstallerScript/README.md

                             +---(writers)
                                     MCMHMPEGWriter.vwr
 ```
-  - List continues
+  - List continues from here
+    - AdobeAfterEffects9FCAll
-    - AdobeAfterEffects9FCAll (unpacked version prevents installation phase to be completed and it throws error.)
+      - Unpacked version prevents installation phase to be completed and it throws error.
+    - MSXML6.0
-    - MSXML6.0 (Normally it's unpackable, but due to conflict between x64 and ia64, I not prefer unpack this payload folder.
-If you try to separate folder into individual payloads, at initialization phase, nothing happens and installation not starts due to payload ID conflict I guess.)
+      - Normally it's unpackable, but due to conflict between x64 and ia64, I not prefer unpack this payload folder.
+If you try to separate folder into individual payloads, at initialization phase, nothing happens and installation not starts due to payload ID conflict I guess.
+    - AdobeContribute-PDistiller-mul\de_DE
-    - AdobeContribute-PDistiller-mul\de_DE (throws error 2715 on unpacking.)
+      - Throws error 2715 on unpacking.
         - You can fix this with Orca MSI Editor.
           - Download Orca MSI editor from https://www.technipages.com/downloads/OrcaMSI.zip
             - If it's deleted, you can download this package from Wayback Machine on https://web.archive.org/web/20240308101549/https://www.technipages.com/downloads/OrcaMSI.zip
           - On Orca, search Docs_DistillerS_DEU on Components table.
           - When found, replace ACROHELP.DISTS_DEU with ACROHELP_DISTS_DEU.pdf.
           - On unpacked directory, perform replace operation exact opposite directory.
+    - AdobeVersionCue4All
-    - AdobeVersionCue4All (Package normally unpackable, but it throws error 1603 while initialization phase.)
+      - Package normally unpackable, but it throws error 1603 while initialization phase.
+    - AdobeAfterEffects9All
-    - AdobeAfterEffects9All ((Not on standalone application, but on Master Collection and probably on other suites, from unpacked packages inside on Master Collection suite and others, initialization phase takes about like 10-20 minutes or longer depending on selected suite and hardware of PC that suite is going to be installed, but this package fails and gives permission error about AdobeAfterEffects9ProtectedAll directory inside of unpacked After Effects assets and throws error 1603 on logs.))
+      - Not on standalone application, but on Master Collection and probably on other suites, from unpacked packages inside on Master Collection suite and others, initialization phase takes about like 10-20 minutes or longer depending on selected suite and hardware of PC that suite is going to be installed, but this package fails and gives permission error about AdobeAfterEffects9ProtectedAll directory inside of unpacked After Effects assets and throws error 1603 on logs.
+    - AdobeCaptivate4*
-    - AdobeCaptivate4* (Installation fails with error 1603.)
+      - Installation fails with error 1603.
+    - AdobeDirector11.5*
-    - AdobeDirector11.5* (Package normally unpackable, but it throws error 1603 while initialization phase.)
+      - Package normally unpackable, but it throws error 1603 while initialization phase.
   - CS3
+    - AdobeAfterEffects8All
-    - AdobeAfterEffects8All (This package fails and gives permission error about AdobeAfterEffects8ProtectedAll directory inside of unpacked After Effects assets and throws error 1603 on logs.)
+      - This package fails and gives permission error about AdobeAfterEffects8ProtectedAll directory inside of unpacked After Effects assets and throws error 1603 on logs.
+    - AdobeAfterEffects8FCAll
-    - AdobeAfterEffects8FCAll (unpacked version prevents installation phase to be completed and it throws error.)
+      - Unpacked version prevents installation phase to be completed and it throws error.
+    - AdobeAfterEffects8ProtectedAll
-    - AdobeAfterEffects8ProtectedAll (Throws error 1304 about copying file.
-Even if you try to click "Retry", it throws error 2350 and unpack fails.)
+      - Throws error 1304 about copying file.
+Even if you try to click "Retry", it throws error 2350 and unpack fails.
+    - AdobePremierePro3All
-    - AdobePremierePro3All (Installation fails with error 1603.)
+      - Installation fails with error 1603.
+    - AdobePhotoshop10*
-    - AdobePhotoshop10* (Installation fails with error 1603.)
+      - Installation fails with error 1603.
+    - AdobeIllustrator13*
-    - AdobeIllustrator13* (Installation fails with error 1603.)
+      - Installation fails with error 1603.
+    - AdobeInDesign5*
-    - AdobeInDesign5* (Installation fails with error 1603.)
+      - Installation fails with error 1603.
+    - AdobeInCopy5*
-    - AdobeInCopy5* (Installation fails with error 1603.)
+      - Installation fails with error 1603.
+    - AdobeEncore3All
-    - AdobeEncore3All (Installation fails with error 1603.)
+      - Installation fails with error 1603.
+    - AdobeSoundboothAll
-    - AdobeSoundboothAll (Installation fails with error 1603 on Master Collection.
-I don't have standalone product :(( (If somebody have standalone Adobe Soundbooth CS3 installer, you can write me :)) ) )
+      - Installation fails with error 1603 on Master Collection.
+I don't have standalone product :(( (If somebody have standalone Adobe Soundbooth CS3 installer, you can write me :)) )
     - But some CS3 main packs can be unpacked.
 These are:
       - AdobeDreamweaver9*
       - AdobeFlash9*
       - AdobeFireworks9*
+      - AdobeIllustrator13*
-      - AdobeIllustrator13* (only on Master Collection.)
+        - Only on Master Collection.
+      - AdobeInDesign5*
-      - AdobeInDesign5* (only on Master Collection.)
+        - Only on Master Collection.
+      - AdobePhotoshop10*
-      - AdobePhotoshop10* (only on Master Collection.)
+        - Only on Master Collection.
       - AdobeContribute4.1*
         - On Adobe Acrobat Pro 8 (in suites), they may say C:\program files\Adobe\Acrobat 8.0\Acrobat\Xtras\AdobePDF\I386\ADOBEPDF.DLL says missing during install.
 Specifying \payloads\AdobeAcrobat8de_DE\program files\Adobe\Acrobat 8.0\Acrobat\Xtras\AdobePDF\I386\ADOBEPDF.DLL will solves this.